QuaSi-Software/Documentation/docs/resie_operation_control.md

 # Operation and control

 An important part of what makes Resie's simulation model different from similar tools is how the control of energy system components is handled.
-Actualized energy networks, as they are built in real buildings, have a complex control scheme that also incorporates aspects that are not part of the model, such as hydraulic components.
+Actualized energy systems, as they are built in real buildings, have a complex control scheme that also incorporates aspects that are not part of the model, such as hydraulic components.
 This in turn requires that these complex control schemes can be modeled as close to reality as possible while staying inside the fundamental model of energy balances.

 ## Control behaviour